Easiest Skillet Chicken Pot Pie with Herb Butter Biscuits

 When you’re craving classic comfort food, an Easy Skillet Chicken Pot Pie with Biscuits is pure perfection!
 This homemade chicken pot pie has the creamiest filling loaded with carrots, potatoes, & shredded chicken & a super simple topping of extra flaky canned biscuits & herbed garlic butter.
 It’s easy enough for busy weeknights & comforting enough for a cold winter day.
 Needless to say, this cozy, easy chicken pot pie with biscuits is the perfect comfort food recipe – you will be obsessed!

 An overhead shot of Skillet Chicken Pot Pie with Biscuits in a black Staub cast iron skillet that sits atop a creamy white textured surface.
-One serving of the skillet chicken pot pie & one of the biscuits has been removed from the skillet.
+One serving of the pot pie & one of the biscuits has been removed from the skillet.
 A gold spoon rests inside of the skillet.
 A blue and white striped linen napkin is tied around the skillet handle while sprigs of fresh thyme surround the skillet.

 Easy Chicken Pot Pie With Biscuits – The Ultimate Comfort Food!